Alejogb1/job-board/blog-data/verilog-bitwise-or-operator-definition.md

 id: "verilog-bitwise-or-operator-definition"
 ---

-Okay so you're asking about the bitwise OR operator in Verilog right I've been there man plenty of times wrestling with logic gates at 3 am because of something I overlooked with these simple operators Lets dive in
+you're asking about the bitwise OR operator in Verilog right I've been there man plenty of times wrestling with logic gates at 3 am because of something I overlooked with these simple operators Lets dive in

 It's a core part of Verilog so it's a fundamental to understand I'll give you my take based on how I've used it over the years and the gotchas I've personally run into so here we go